PDF Accessibility Services

 • Including captions for videos, and other adjustments as necessary

-These changes help make sure that everyone using assistive technologies like screen readers can access web content without difficulty.
+These changes help make sure that everyone using assistive technologies like screen readers, can access web content without difficulty.
 Furthermore, it can also help significantly improve the overall user experience for all visitors by making sure that PDFs are organized in a logical way that’s easy to navigate.
-Ultimately, this ensures everyone has equal access to information regardless of ability or disability.

-Section 508 is part of the Rehabilitation Act of 1973.
-In 1998, an amendment by Congress required federal entities to make electronic and information technology (EIT) accessible to people with disabilities.
+Section 508 is a segment of the Rehabilitation Act of 1973, amended in 1998 to necessitate federal agencies to make electronic and information technology accessible to people with disabilities.

 According to Section 508, federal government organizations are required to give disabled citizens and employees access to information at the same level as the access they would receive elsewhere.
 This law applies to any federal agency that is developing, procuring, maintaining, or using EIT.